jakelevi1996/docker-volume-test/README.md

 docker run -it --rm volume-test
 ```

-To use a volume, such that the program saves data to a folder on the host
+To use a volume, such that the program saves data to a folder named `dout` on
-(IE outside the container), use:
+the host (IE outside the container), use:

-`docker run -v $(pwd)/dout:/app/dout -it img`

 ```bash
 docker run -it --rm -v $(pwd)/dout:/app/dout volume-test